 Stoves & Health

-We have been working since 2012 on the development of a suite of women’s and children’s health and wellbeing products to be presented to development impact financiers, public and private, for procurement under payment on delivery or “pay-for-performance” schemes as part of a growing trend towards results-based-financing in development finance.
+We have been working since 2012 on the development of a suite of women’s and children’s health and wellbeing products to be presented to development impact financiers, public and private, for procurement under payment on delivery schemes as part of a growing trend towards results-based-financing and support for UN Sustainable Development Goals.

-To test this market vision, at the World Bank’s invitation, we joined the World Bank as an advisor and project manager for a “proof-of-concept” study in Laos PDR to determine if super clean cookstoves provided a cost-effective solution to reducing the burden of disease from inhaling the smoke of open cooking fires.
+To test this market vision, at the World Bank’s invitation in 2012, we joined the World Bank as an advisor and project manager for a “proof-of-concept” study in Laos PDR to determine if super clean cookstoves provided a cost-effective solution to reducing the burden of disease from inhaling the smoke of open cooking fires.

 In 2014, CQC encourage, and raised funds for The Gold Standard Foundation (GS) to develop an ADALY Methodology for quantification, verification and issuance of ADALYs from cleaner burning stoves and improved kitchen ventilation.
 CQC helped to supervise the design of this methodology and participated in its expert committee.
 The GS ADALY Methodology was published late in early 2017.